rackerlabs/support-how-to/content/how-to/managed-operations/introduction-to-mongodb/index.md

 ### Are MongoDB and Oracle Database used together?

 Yes.
-There are many examples of hybrid deployments of MongoDB and Oracle Database, particularly among ecommerce applications.
+There are many examples of hybrid deployments of MongoDB and Oracle Database, particularly among e-commerce applications.
 The flexible data model that MongoDB uses is a good fit for product catalogs because catalogs typically include multiple products with different attributes.
 However, Oracle Database is generally used for checkout systems because these systems require complex